 - The long-acting versions are made and absorbed very differently.
 Octreotide has a complex polymer and must be injected in the muscle to absorb properly.
 Lanreotide instead uses has a novel nanotube structure and is water based (click here to see a video of how this works).
 It is injected deep-subcutaneously and is therefore easier to absorb and is not greatly impacted if accidentally injected into muscle.

-- Their delivery systems are mainly via injections but are fundamentally different as you can see from the blog graphic which shows the differences between the long acting release versions.
+- Their delivery systems are mainly via injections but are fundamentally different as you can see from the graphic below which shows the differences between the long acting release versions.
 Octreotide long acting requires a pre-mix, whilst Lanreotide comes pre-filled.
 Please note that Ipsen is rolling out a new Lanreotide delivery system.
 You can read a review entitled “An International Simulated Use Study (PRESTO) to Evaluate Nurse Preferences Between the Lanreotide Autogel New Syringe and Octreotide Long-Acting Release Syringe” – click here.

 - The long-acting versions are 60, 90 and 120 mg for Lanreotide and 10, 20 and 30 mg for Octreotide.

 - Octreotide has something called a ‘rescue shot’ which is essentially a top up to tackle breakthrough symptoms and is similar to the daily version I mentioned above with doses ranging from 100-500 micrograms and is a subcutaneous injection.

 - You can also ‘pump’ Octreotide using a switched on/off continuous infusion subcutaneously.